hwclondon/hwclondon.github.io/src/site/index.md

 layout: layouts/base.njk
 ---

-## Join us at our weekly online meetup
+## Join us at our fortnightly online meetup

 _The HWC London / Europe meetup is now hosted online.
 We're open to anyone who'd like to join us anywhere in Europe and beyond from 18:00 to 20:00 (British Summer Time)._